Temporal artery inflammation symptoms treatment. What is temporal arteritis. Description of inflammation of the temporal artery

 Treatment of temporal arteritis

-Effective treatment of temporal arteritis is impossible without the appointment of glucocorticoid (steroid) hormones, which are used first in an overwhelming dose, and then the daily amount of the drug is very slowly and gradually reduced.
+Effective treatment of temporal arteritis is impossible without the prescription of glucocorticoid (steroid) hormones, which are used first in an overwhelming dose, and then the daily amount of the drug is very slowly and gradually reduced.

 heal-cardio.ru